tholonia/iching_cli/book/v2/markdown/hexagram_61.md

 ##### *The Dawn of the Printing Press: Transforming Knowledge*

 #### In 1440, Johannes Gutenberg's insight into movable type technology birthed the printing press, revolutionizing knowledge dissemination across Europe.
 Prior to this invention, manuscripts were laboriously hand-copied, limiting access to information.
 The press, with its capability to produce texts rapidly and in larger quantities, marked the emergence of a new era in communication.
-The initial phase faced challenges—funding was scarce, and skeptics doubted its potential.
+The initial phase faced challenges, funding was scarce, and skeptics doubted its potential.
 However, the transformation it heralded was undeniable.
 By enabling mass production of books, it catalyzed widespread literacy, democratizing knowledge and empowering individual thought.
 The rapid spread of printed materials had profound cultural impacts, from the dissemination of scientific knowledge to fueling the flames of the Reformation.
 Gutenberg's press not only advanced the mechanization of printing but also shaped the very fabric of society by molding the future of human thought and creativity.

 <div style="font-size: 8pt;font-style:italic">Source: "Gutenberg: How One Man Remade the World with Words" by John Man, "The Printing Revolution in Early Modern Europe" by Elizabeth L. Eisenstein</div>